Levi-Ann/esp32-spwm-gptimer/README.md

 generate 50hz SPWM wave

 This example shows how to use the gptimer to generate a SPWM signal using the `LOW SPEED` mode.
+If your idf version is below v5.0, you need to set GPTIMER to 0.

 Connect the GPIO to an oscilloscope to see the generated signal:
 |ledc channel| GPIO  |